UCREL/pymusas/docs/docs/api/taggers/new_rule_based.md

 [`pymusas.rankers.lexicon_entry.RankingMetaData`](/pymusas/api/rankers/lexicon_entry/#rankingmetadata) object, for each token is then Ranked using a `[`pymusas.rankers.lexicon_entry.LexiconEntryRanker`](/pymusas/api/rankers/lexicon_entry/#lexiconentryranker) ranker.
-The best candidate and it's associated tag(s) for each token are then returned.
+The best candidate and it's associated tag(s) for each token are then returned along with a `List` of token indexes indicating if the token is part of a Multi Word Expression (MWE).

 If we cannot tag a token the default assigned tag is `Z99`.